levid83/ticketing-microservices/readme.md

 2. You can opt to deploy your application in the cloud by running the deployment scripts in github workflows.
 In this case you need a DigitalOcean account.

-3. To run the app in your local cluster you need to set REACT_APP_BASE_URL =http://ingress-nginx-controller.ingress-nginx.svc.cluster.local in `./client/.env` file.
+3. To deploy the application locally you need to set `baseURL` to http://ingress-nginx-controller.ingress-nginx.svc.cluster.local in `./client/api/build-client.js` file.

-4. In case you want to deploy on Digital Ocean and want your frontend to be visible externally you have to use your own domain name and save it in `./client/.env` .
+4. 3.
+To deploy the application on Digital Ocean you need to set `baseURL` to a public domain name in `./client/api/build-client.js` file.
 Domain names can be configured under Digital Ocean's Networing menu (see the [docs](https://www.digitalocean.com/docs/networking/))

+5. In production deployment change the `spec.rules.host` and `service.beta.kubernetes.io/do-loadbalancer-hostname` configs to your own domain name in `infrastructure/kubernetes-prod/ingress-service.yaml` file

-### Local deployment
+### Local development deployment

 1. Don't forget to select local Kubernetes context (`docker-desktop`) before running any commands

 2. You need a Stripe account for payments and you have to set your secret Stripe API key.
 You can find it under `Developers->API keys->Secret key`

    ```